eerkela/bertrand/docs/source/content/api/dispatch.rst

     Since our ``add()`` function just adds numeric series according to the ``+`` operator, it is automatically vectorized.
 In general, however, we need to be careful to ensure that our implementations are properly vectorized if we want to use this feature.

-In essence, this boils down to using proper numpy/pandas functions for our dispatched implementations, which we should be doing anyway wherever possible.
+    In essence, this boils down to using proper numpy/pandas functions for our dispatched implementations, which we should be already be doing wherever possible.

 .. _dispatch.mixed: